Nynuphar/IDEAL-doc/docs/source/linkage.rst

 Indeed there is a patient called "Geralt Whitewolf", which could be the right patient.
 Select this patient and then select "**Choose patient**".
 The following window is displayed, showing the information in the Hospital database on the left and the information in the Study on the right:

 .. image:: G3.png

 As you can see in the figure, the date of birth and the Gender is different in both databases, so despite having the same name, these patients might not be the same person.
-In this case, I would mot "**Confirm**" and linked them.
+In this case, I would consider these Geralt Whitewolf to be different people and would not "**Confirm**" and linked them.

 Edit a patient from the study
 *******************************